mdave1701/nyc_demographics_sat_tests_analysis/README.md

 This project analyzes which factors affect the SAT scores of students across different schools in New York.
 In the Schools.ipynb file I clean and merge all the datasets uploaded to this repo and do different analyses that reveal interesting conclusions from the data.

 All the datasets are from https://opendata.cityofnewyork.us/.

+combined.csv is the cleaned up, merged file that combines all the other datasets in a useful manner.